telerik/ajax-docs/api/server/Telerik.Web.UI/RadEditor.md

 ###  RibbonBar `RadRibbonBar`

-Gets a reference to the ribbon bar, when toolbar mode is BibbonBar.
+Gets a reference to the ribbon bar, when toolbar mode is RibbonBar.

 ###  RuntimeSkin `String`